chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 ```

 # 3. Containerization
 Now it's time to containerize our model.
-To do this, we'll create a Docker image with the optimized model, Triton Inference Server, and dependencies.
+To do this, we'll create a Docker image with the optimized model, Triton Inference Server, and dependencies. *This Dockerfile assumes that you have your models saved in your local directory in a folder called "triton-models".*

 ```
 # Start from NVIDIA's Triton Inference Server image